Dutch human rights body: ASML may follow US export rules when hiring

-"Regulations issued by the U.S. authorities sometimes have an effect outside the territory of the U.S.," the institute, which oversees discrimination complaints in the Netherlands, said in a summary of its June 16 judgment.
+"Regulations issued by the US authorities sometimes have an effect outside the territory of the US," the institute, which oversees discrimination complaints in the Netherlands, said in a summary of its Jun 16 judgment.

 A Rotterdam-based anti-discrimination foundation had filed a complaint over ASML's hiring practices, arguing that Dutch law does not permit discrimination on the basis of nationality.